AoleiWang/Datasets-of-Anatase-TiO2/README.md

-These are the datasets of the article 'Ultrafast Many-Body Bright-Dark Exciton Transition in Anatase TiO2'.
-Below the Fig. * is the corresponding data, where the readme.txt explains the contents of each file.
+These datasets are associated with the article titled 'Ultrafast Many-Body Bright-Dark Exciton Transition in Anatase TiO2.'
+The corresponding data for each figure is provided below.
+Please refer to the readme.txt file for detailed explanations of the contents of each file.